Kilauea, Hawaii Eruption 2018

 “One of the first things emergency responders wanted to know was where the lava was coming out, where are all the fissures,” said J. Carver Struve, NASA emergency management co-lead at NASA Headquarters in Washington who coordinates the organization and distribution of data and satellite imagery from seven NASA centers.

-In total, seven instruments onboard five NASA and partner satellites provided key information on eruption patterns and atmospheric impacts of the Kilauea eruption.
+In total, seven instruments onboard five NASA, JAXA, and other partner satellites provided key information on eruption patterns and atmospheric impacts of the Kilauea eruption.
 These included detection of active fissures, fires, ash and sulfur dioxide plumes, deformation of the ground caused by magma movement, and the height and composition of volcanic plumes.
 Even astronauts onboard the International Space Station were able to view the eruption, sending digital camera images to the USGS and response community.
 The European Space Agency and Japan Aerospace Exploration Agency also contributed data to the effort.

 Feedback from responders in Hawaii using the data has led to the creation of additional data products tailored to their immediate needs.
 "We're providing actionable scientific products to teams on the ground to support response activities and fill any gaps they may have in their information as the disaster is evolving," said Struve.